How you use D-Mannose as a supplement is very important, so the protocol needs to be precise during a flare-up.

 Suggested ways to get the maximum benefit:

-We learned some of what we know about using catheters with Waterfall D-Mannose from a gentleman called Tony Treadgold who is a spinal injury patient who astonished his consultants by successfully keeping infections at bay without antibiotics during a six-week stint in hospital.
-This, while everyone else despite prophylactic antibiotics, was getting infection after infection.
+We learned some of what we know about using catheters with D-Mannose from a gentleman called Tony Treadgold who is a spinal injury patient.
+He astonished his consultants by successfully keeping infections at bay without antibiotics during a six-week stint in the hospital, while everyone else despite prophylactic antibiotics, was getting infection after infection.